 If you're looking to buy a new system or a new processor, then you've come to the right place.
-A lot has been going on in the market, though Core 2 Duo is still the best choice, and AMD still has no technology to fight back.
+A lot has been going on in the market, though Core 2 Duo is still a good choice, and AMD still has no technology to fight back.
 Its quad-core processor called Phenom is positioned to be a show-stopper - we will see.
 Then again, we've seen substantial price cuts that put even high-end processors at prices below $200.
 It's time to have another look around.

 Intel's Core 2 Duo processor has been dominating benchmark results ever since its launch in the summer of 2006.
 Thanks to a large, shared L2 cache for both processor cores, modern 65 nm manufacturing, and the more advanced processor architecture, not even the top model 3.0 GHz AMD Athlon 64 X2 has a chance of winning many benchmarks.
 However, this applies purely to raw performance.

 From the standpoint of performance per watt of power consumed, the Core 2 Duo may look better too, as all processors are rated at a maximum of 65 W, while AMD still has 89 W models.
 The Core 2 Duo, though, doesn't carry an integrated DDR2 memory controller, which is an integral part of every AMD64 processor and thus increases their power consumption.
 Even so, AMD doesn't look bad - if you compare entire platforms, Intel doesn't necessarily win the power race as well.
 Finally, there have been substantial price cuts both in the AMD and in the Intel camp, which has actively reshuffled the balance of power - and created confusion at the same time.